 Tony & Matt

 Back to the YouTube, launch of AutoLotto.com, Tony and Matt walk people through how it works.
 This is really pretty good though it would be interesting to see where they got their statics.
 Tony claims that six out ten people played lotteries in the last 12 months.
 He also claims that 70% of people who play lotteries have an income over US $75,000.
-Now I’m not sure if he trying to encourage investors in creating more lottery sites or raise the platform on the profile of the average lottery player.
+Now I’m not sure if he is trying to encourage investors in creating more lottery sites or raise the platform on the profile of the average lottery player.

 Back to AutoLotto.com’s Site